elshan02/Movies/README.md

-# My First Drupal Website on DDEV
+# My First Drupal Website

 This project represents my work on a **Drupal website** that I built during and after my training with **Northern Commerce**.
 It includes a variety of features and customizations that I worked on, such as: